-This week we have few more posts about Default Constructors, we will keep diving into Classes & Objects in the next weeks.
-We show how to download and setup popular Embarcadero Dev-C++ easily.
-For professionals we have two CppCon Video that we pick.
+This week we have a few more posts about Default Constructors; we will keep diving into Classes & Objects in the coming weeks.
+We show how to download and set up popular Embarcadero C++ IDE easily.
+For professionals, we have two CppCon Videos that we pick.
 As we mentioned before, one of the most powerful features of C++ is Object-Oriented Programming (OOP), which makes it different from the C programming language by using Classes, Objects, and more.
 Object-Oriented Programming has many advantages over procedural programming and it is the most characteristic feature of the C++ programming language.

 Let’s Learn About C++ Constructors